quicwg/base-drafts/draft-ietf-quic-tls.md

 about the general security of this mechanism can be proven.

 Use of the same key and nonce for encryption for encryption can weaken encryption.
-For the schemes described, protecting two packet numbers with the same key and nonce would reveal the packet number.
+For the schemes described, protecting two different packet numbers with the same key and nonce reveals the exclusive OR of those packet numbers, which might be used to compromise confidentiality.
 For packet number protection to be effective, the output of the packet protection AEAD needs to be effectively random.